 Processed foods like chips, fast food, and packaged snacks are often high in unhealthy fats and chemicals that increase inflammation.
 Too much salt from these foods also increase blood pressure and affect circulation.

 White bread, pasta, and other foods made from refined grains can spike blood sugar levels, which isn’t good for nerve health.
-In addition, drinking too much alcohol can damage nerves and worsen symptoms like numbness and tingling.
+Also, drinking too much alcohol can damage nerves and worsen symptoms like numbness and tingling.

 Neuropathy is a general term for damage to or problems with nerves in the body.
 It can happen in any part of the nervous system, including the brain and spinal cord.